-Clunderwen has a railway station and is well connect to Narberth and Cardigan via bus service 430
+Clunderwen has a railway station and is well connected to Narberth and Cardigan via Pembrokeshire bus service 430

 In 1913 Howard and Herbert James built and flew one of the first aeroplanes in Wales on 25th September.
 The plane only reached about 60 feet off the ground and then flipped over.